movementkitchen/website/src/pages/movement-coaching/index.md

 - Photos and video snippets of movements
 - Short custom made exercise sequences
 - WhatsApp support for your questions and exercise modifications
-- Valid for 2 months
+- Valid for 8 weeks
 - Price £400

 #### Full coaching package